MailTape/MailTape-v1/_posts/2017-01-29-infinite-bisous.md

 guestPic: guestPic245.jpg
 musiColor: musiColor245new.png
 fbPic: fbPic245new.png
+description: >-
-description: 'This morning, wake up slowly with infinite bisous. '
+  This morning, take the time to slowly wake up with infinite bisous' selection.
+  Stay a little bit longer in bed, allow yourself to feel this wintry melancholy for a moment, inhale, exhale, and enjoy a blissful journey through delicate, warm and dreamy sounds.
+There is no need to get out of bed when it's so cold outside.
 ---
 <p id="introduction">This morning, take the time to slowly wake up with [infinite bisous](https://www.facebook.com/infinitebisous/ "Facebook")' selection.
 Stay a little bit longer in bed, allow yourself to feel this wintry melancholy for a moment, inhale, exhale, and enjoy a blissful journey through delicate, warm and dreamy sounds.
 There is no need to get out of bed when it's so cold outside.</p>